Indonesia finds Lion Air jet's cockpit voice recorder

 "We got confirmation this morning from the National Transportation Safety Committee's chairman," he said.

 A spokesman for the Indonesian navy's western fleet, Lt.
-Col. Agung Nugroho, said divers using high-tech equipment found the voice recorder beneath 8 meters (26 feet) of seabed mud.
+Col. Agung Nugroho, said divers using high-tech "ping locator" equipment had started a new search effort on Friday and found the voice recorder beneath 8 meters (26 feet) of seabed mud.
 The plane crashed in waters 30 meters (98 feet) deep.

+The device is being transported to a navy port in north Jakarta, Nugroho said, and will be handed over to the transportation safety committee, which is overseeing the accident investigation.

 The 2-month-old Boeing 737 MAX 8 jet plunged into the Java Sea just minutes after taking off from Jakarta on Oct.
 29, killing everyone on board.